Jhansi Fort: History

 Jhansi was besieged by the company forces of General Hugh Rose in March and April 1858 and was captured on 4 April 1858.
 Rani Lakshmi Bai fought bravely and then made a daring escape on horseback from the fort before the city was pillaged by Rose's troops.

-In 1861 the British Government gave the Jhansi fort and Jhansi city to Jiyaji Rao Scindia, the Maharaja of Gwalior, but the British took back Jhansi from Gwalior state in 1868.
+In 1861, the British Government gave the Jhansi fort and the city of Jhansi to Jayajirao Scindia, the Maharaja of Gwalior in the return for Gwalior Fort, but the British took back Jhansi from Gwalior state in 1886.

 Structure

 The fort standing in the hilly area shows how the North Indian style of fort construction differs from that of the South.
 In the South, most of the forts were built on the sea beds like the Bekal Fort in Kerala.
 The granite walls of the fort are between 16 and 20 feet thick and on the south side, the city walls meet.
 The south face of the fort is almost perpendicular.
 There are 10 gates giving access to the fort.
 These are Khanderao Gate, Datia Gate, Bhanderi Gate(Rani laxmi bai escaped from this gate in 1857 battle), Unnao Gate, BadaGaon Gate, Laxmi Gate, Sagar Gate, Orchha Gate, Saiyar Gate and Chand Gate.
 Notable sights in the fort are the Shiva temple, Ganesh temple at the entrance, and the Kadak Bijli cannon used in the uprising of 1857.
 The memorial board reminds one of the hair-raising feat of the Rani Lakshmibai in jumping on horseback from the fort.
 Nearby is the Rani Mahal, built in the later half of the 19th century where there is now an archaeological museum.

 The fort extends to a sprawling 15 acre and this colossal structure measures about 312m in length and 225m in width.
 On the whole, there are twenty-two supports with a mammoth strengthening wall surrounded by a moat on both sides.
 The shattered upholder on the eastern side was rebuilt by the British, who also added a floor to Panch Mahal.